 This feedback is contributing to the ongoing development of the policy and planning process.

-Where a leaseholder’s shack is in a shack settlement, they are encouraged to work with their shack owners’ association (if one exists), other leaseholders, the local council and relevant agencies to understand what they may need to do to align with the relevant standards outlined in the discussion paper.
+Where the shack is in a shack settlement, leaseholders are encouraged to work with their shack owners’ association (if one exists), other leaseholders, the local council and relevant agencies to understand what they may need to do to align with the relevant standards receive.

 Please refer all enquiries on the Retaining Shacks Commitment to: